groovmekanik/fs-max-externals/README.md

 - The **Floor** and **Ceiling** style controls effectively define the upward compression window: material above Floor is pushed toward the **Ceiling**, while content below **Floor** is left untouched.
 - **Time** controls envelope release behaviour, from fast, aggressive upward compression to slower, quasi-normalization.
 - **Style** morphs between single-band and multi-band behaviour, allowing you to dial in how broadband or spectral the effect should be.
-- **Dry/Wet(Mix)** lets you easily transition between parallel upward compression and full-on processed output.
+- **Mix** lets you easily transition between parallel upward compression and full-on processed output.

 For deeper background on the design philosophy and musical applications, see the original Squeeze documentation on Gumroad [(GMaudio Squeeze 2.0)](https://robertkgm.gumroad.com/l/gma-squeeze) and the detailed article on Fixation Studios [(“Squeeze Every Last Drop”)](https://fixationstudios.com.au/gmaudio-squeeze-every-last-drop/).